wailinkyaww/articles/data-mining/PDF Reader.md

 ## Understanding PDF Representation

-Before we talk about the libraries, let's dive into what are the inherent issues with the PDF itself. <br />
+Let's dive into what are the inherent issues with the PDF. <br />
 PDF internal representation favors the portability across digital platforms - android, iOS, Window, Mac, Linux, etc.,

 It's designed to solely rely on cartesian ( x / y ) coordinates system, whether it is